-This week I am dedicating my takes to anyone and everyone who has even remotely considered attending the Extraordinary Form of the Mass.
+This post is dedicated to anyone and everyone who has even remotely considered attending the Extraordinary Form of the Mass.
 Yes, the Latin Mass.
-Our church still allows for those and whether it’s a strong desire pulling you towards all things traditional or just a faint curiosity about what the heck it actually is, I’m extending an invitation to YOU!
+The Roman Catholic Church still allows for those and whether it’s a strong desire pulling you towards all things traditional or just a faint curiosity about what the heck it actually is, I’m extending an invitation to YOU!
 There’s been a lot of talk around the web about Traditionalists lately.
 Who are these people??
 Well, me and many of my friends for starters.
 (Thanks for the quotes guys!
 I was serious when I said I would post them.)

 We’d all like to welcome you to your local Latin Mass.
 We’re not a bunch of crazies.
 I don’t think any parish or denomination can claim a monopoly on angry, holier-than-thou, uptight, or conspiracy theory believing members.
 And I challenge you to discover this for yourself.